 Fire ( Basics )

-Fire safety is the key to successful operation of industries including shipping.
-A detailed discuss and planning is required on tanker’s ( A type of ship ) to avoid any mishap.
-Proper tank cleaning, loading and discharging produces to be followed to avoid fire and explosion.
+Fire safety is the key to the successful operation of industries including shipping.
+A detailed discussion and planning are required on tankers ( A type of ship ) to avoid any mishap.
+Proper tank cleaning, loading, and discharging produce to be followed to avoid fire and explosion.

-Inert gas is used on-board to remove the one side of the fire triangle i.e air; by pumping in inert gas in tanker holds to keep oxygen level at minimum.
-Flammability diagram are used to understand the tank’s atmosphere and helps predicts; how much oxygen to be maintained at all times.
+Inert gas is used on-board to remove the one side of the fire triangle i.e air; by pumping in inert gas in tanker holds to keep oxygen level at a minimum.
+Flammability diagrams are used to understand the tank’s atmosphere and help predicts; how much oxygen to be maintained at all times.

 What is Lean or too Rich mixture?

-In a hydrocarbon-air gas mixture; when it is too rich in fuel to burn is known as too rich in fuel to burn is known as too rich mixture.
+In a hydrocarbon-air gas mixture; when it is too rich in fuel to burn is known as a too-rich mixture.
 Here the amount of oxygen required to sustain the fire is absent making it impossible to catch fire.
-Such atmosphere can be easily tested on board by using Tankscope.
+Such an atmosphere can be easily tested on board by using Tankscope.

-On another hand when amount of hydrocarbon-air gas mixture is too lean to catch fire; the mixture is called lean mixture.
-On-board a special equipment called explosimeter is used to detect the presence of hydrocarbon in such atmosphere.
+On another hand when the amount of hydrocarbon-air gas mixture is too lean to catch fire; the mixture is called a lean mixture.
+On-board a special equipment called explosimeter is used to detect the presence of hydrocarbon in such an atmosphere.

 Understanding Cargo Operation on Flammability Diagram

 Inert gas is pumped into the tanks while and after the successful cargo operation.
-On flammability diagram it can be seen as the decreasing gap between the UFL ( Upper flammability limit ) and LFL ( Lower Flammability limit ).
-The UFL and LFL meets at point E; but inert gas is pumped in until it reach to the point F represented on the diagram.
+On the flammability diagram, it can be seen as the decreasing gap between the UFL ( Upper flammability limit ) and LFL ( Lower Flammability limit ).
+The UFL and LFL meet at point E; but inert gas is pumped in until it reaches to the point F represented on the diagram.

-On flammability diagram it can be seen as line GA; which goes almost touching the flammable range.
+On the flammability diagram, it can be seen as line GA; which goes almost touching the flammable range.
 This is called the critical dilution; the minimum amount of inert gas required to ensure the hydrocarbon mixture don’t go into the range of flammable reason.